221B-io/modular/README.md

 - Actions are easily loggable--something taken for granted in highly asynchronous codebases.
 - Because code is inherently configurable, environment management is much simpler.
 - You can help avoid lock-in, either because you want to choose the best performing tool for the job and easily switch as needed or because e.g., pricing, license, priorities, or principles of a tool changes.

+Use this a dependency injection (DI) framework?
+Yes and no. But yes.

 ## History